Day 13 of 31 Day Blogging Challenge

 Side note, the joy of canning my own food is partially a catalyst for becoming a prepper.

 On this particular occasion the pressure cooker was placed outside on the back porch to allow time to cool off.
 I was a young kid at the time and I was warned about that thing being there and to stay away from it.
 Playing outside on the back porch, I remember going back inside the house once or twice while it was out there.
 Being terrified of bumping it or running into it, I walked out around it carefully.
 After getting distracted by something, I ran back outside and smacked straight into that stupid pressure canner.

 The worst part was, it shocked me.
 Like surprise kind of shock, and I didn’t move for a few moments.
 This of course made the burn even worse.
 I was just tall enough it burnt the entire side of my thigh.
 I’m talented, what can I say?
 Lol.
 Or just easily distracted.
 There are still times that happens to me.
 I like to hope less often, but it still happens.
 I have no clue why that has always stuck with me.
 It isn’t an exciting memory, nor was it really traumatic.
 It was more just my own stupidity of not paying attention.

+This was day 13 of 31 day blogging challenge.
 I feel like this is the least exciting post I’ve written during this challenge.
 My memories are far more spontaneous.
 I’ll be driving with Nathan and we pass a place and out comes a memory as a result.
 That is really when I think about memories.
 Or when I’m looking at pictures.
 But even then it doesn’t trigger a full story or conversation the same way it happens when we’re driving and talking.